 Head of Department: Mr Brooks (email@example.com)

-Students are taught history in mixed ability groups and have two lessons a week in Years 7 and 8.
+Students are taught history in mixed ability groups in KS3.
 We cover topics as diverse as the build-up of the Roman Empire to the Crusades and the Black Death in the medieval world in Year 7 and the execution of Charles 1, the slave trade, trench life in WW1 and the Windrush in Year 8.

 This course will include units covering Historical Controversies, Crime and Punishment Through Time and a depth-study of Genocide in the 20th Century.
 Studying these will aid the development of skills required in the GCSE exams.
 The inclusion of some project and field work also allows for independent and collaborative research tasks which will further assist students progressing on to A level.